OpenAvikom/mr-grpc-unity/README.md

 Make sure that all DLL targets in `Grpc.Core/runtimes/win/<arch>` are correctly set.
 Furthermore, you need to copy `UnityGRPC/Assets/link.xml` to your `Assets` folder to prevent Unity/IL2CPP to accidentally strip vital protocol buffer resources from your project.

+## ⚠️ Large repo ahead ⚠️

+If you want do test this out, please consider downloading a [release](https://github.com/OpenAvikom/mr-grpc-unity/releases) archive or better download the archive from the location listed in the release's description.
+As the repo's LFS contains more than 300 MB even just a couple of cloning operations already drain our monthly quota.

 ## Example

 ### Compiling protocol buffer messages